lexibank/zgraggenmadang/README.md

 > Z'graggen, J A. (1980) A comparative word list of the Northern Adelbert Range Languages, Madang Province, Papua New Guinea.
 Canberra: Pacific Linguistics.

+This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license

 Conceptlists in Concepticon:
 - [Zgraggen-1980-380](https://concepticon.clld.org/contributions/Zgraggen-1980-380)